jonmelia/Cognito_JWT_Authenticator/README.md

 # Cognito JWT Authenticator for JupyterHub

-This project provides a custom JWT authenticator for JupyterHub using AWS Cognito.
+This project provides a custom pip-installable JWT authenticator for JupyterHub using AWS Cognito.

 ## Features